-Subjective structural soundness scores collected by an accredited scorer when animals are younger than 750 days are used to calculate Structural Soundness EBVs within the TransTasman Angus Cattle Evaluation (TACE).
+Subjective structural soundness scores collected on animals are used to calculate Claw Set, Foot Angle and Leg Angle EBVs within the TransTasman Angus Cattle Evaluation (TACE).

 Recording structural soundness scores

 Structural soundness scores for TACE are collected using the Beef Class Structural Assessment System.

 Scores are collected using a 1 – 9 scoring system, where;

 Front and rear feet should be scored separately.

 TACE can analyse structural soundness scores from animals older than 320 days of age at scoring (i.e. 10 months), with an animal able to be scored multiple times across its life.

 Scores on both young animals, and mature females can be analysed.
 In general, scoring animals once as yearlings (or rising 2 year olds), and mature females once per year is recommended.
 Scores can be collected at any time throughout the year.

 Use of Accredited Technicians